top of page

 TRANSCRIPT

-I know it’s very hard, not everyone can do it, but I saw many girls, many of my friends, die from drug use and from violence on the streets.
-When I used crack, I was a different person.
-I didn’t recognize myself.
-I lost myself for years, and today when I look back, I see how intense my past was.
-I can only be grateful for everything I went through—even the violations society imposed on me, and that I allowed at the time.
-Today, I don’t accept any kind of violence in my life anymore.
-I speak up, I react, and I always will.
+And it was because of that—during the day he kept referring to me using the male gender, even though I’m a trans travesti, fully resolved with who I am.
+That doesn’t shake me—I’m completely at peace and happy with my identity.
+It’s been over ten years since I stopped using any substances, thank God.
+I quit on my own—I managed to do it.
+I know it’s very hard, not everyone can, but I saw many girls, many of my friends, die because of drug use and violence on the streets.
+When I was using crack, I was a different person—I didn’t recognize myself.
+I lost myself for years, and now when I look back, I see how intense my past was.
+I’m grateful for everything I’ve been through—even the violations society imposed on me, and that I allowed at the time.
+Today, I don’t accept any form of violence in my life.
+I speak up, I react—and I will always react.